find your answers.

 What is the requirement to become an FPI member?

-The Industry Association or Corporation must be engaged in Manufacturing or Producer of products in the Philippines.
+Only Industry Association or Corporation engaged in Manufacturing or Producer of products in the Philippines are qualified to become an FPI regular member with voting rights.

-Yes, they may become an FPI Associate Member, however, they will not have voting rights.
+Yes, they may become an FPI Associate Member, however, they will have no voting rights.

 What are the advocacies of FPI?